nalvarez508/amtrak-rail-planner/docs/index.md

 ## Notes
 ---
+### Paper
+You can read the initial paper regarding the application design and structure [here](https://github.com/nalvarez508/amtrak-rail-planner/raw/master/Rail%20Planner.pdf).

 ### License
 Licensed under GNU General Public License v3.
 Read it - sure - but here's what I want you to take away: If you want to package it with something, credit the project and include the source, as mentioned.
 You want to improve it?
 Awesome, create a pull request so we can all benefit.